ZMD: Zombies of Mass Destruction (film): Plot

 On a beach in the peninsula town of Port Gamble, a blind resident discovers a rotting zombie washed up in the sand that wakes up.
-On September 25, 2003, Iranian-American girl Frida Abbas has returned to Port Gamble, her home town, after dropping out of Princeton University.
-At a gas station, she runs into her neighbor Joe Miller, his wife Judy and their teenage son Brian.
+On September 25, 2003, Iranian-American girl Frida Abbas returned to Port Gamble, her hometown, after dropping out of Princeton University.
+At a gas station, she runs into her neighbor Joe Miller, his wife Judy, and their teenage son Brian.

 Frida eventually arrives at her house and finds her dad, Ali, praying.
-Frida sneaks out of the house with her boyfriend Derek.
+Frida sneaks out of the house with her boyfriend, Derek.

-Meanwhile, couple Tom Hunt and Lance Murphy arrive in Port Gamble to tell Tom's mother that he is gay.
+Meanwhile, a couple, Tom Hunt and Lance Murphy, arrive in Port Gamble to tell Tom's mother that he is gay.
 While the three have dinner, Tom's mom reveals that she was bitten earlier by a bystander at the store.
-Tom's mom goes into the kitchen to prepare dessert and Tom admits that he is gay, while she becomes a zombie and tries to attack Lance.
-The TV news claims, without any real evidence, that Port Gamble is experiencing a bio-terrorism attack which turns its victims into zombies.
+Tom's mom goes into the kitchen to prepare dessert, and Tom admits that he is gay, while she becomes a zombie and tries to attack Lance.
+The TV news claims, without any real evidence, that Port Gamble is experiencing a bio-terrorism attack that turns its victims into zombies.

 While Frida and Derek are outside, Derek's face is ripped off and eaten by a zombie.
-Ali leaves the house to look for Frida, who escapes from zombies to her abandoned and surrounded house, where she runs into Judy, Brian and Joe.
+Ali leaves the house to look for Frida, who escapes from zombies and returns to her abandoned, surrounded house, where she runs into Judy, Brian, and Joe.
 Frida and Judy hide in the basement with Brian and Joe; Judy is bitten by a zombie while helping Frida inside.
 Joe sees that a terrorist claiming responsibility for the outbreak is wearing the same necklace as Frida.
 He ties Frida to a chair and asks her questions about U.S. history.

 Tom and Lance find Mrs. Banks.
 They run into a church where Reverend Haggis, Mayor Burton, Larry, a married couple, a senior woman, and another churchgoer are playing bingo.
 They begin to board the windows.

 In the basement, Joe nails Frida's foot to the ground and threatens her with a blow torch when Brian smashes a hole in his father's head with a hammer.
 Brian lifts the nail out of Frida's foot just before being attacked and eaten by the zombified Judy.